are like keys,…

 - Safe and Secure

 Do not keep your passwords on sticky notes, under your keyboard, in a file on your computer or even saved in your browser.
 These are the first place thieves will look.
 Instead, use an encrypted password vault; many are free and easy to use.
-Our favorite is Bitwarden https://bitwarden.com/; it is Free and Open Source.
+Our favorites are Bitwarden and LastPass, they both have free versions.

 Every lock has its own key, every website and device needs its own password.
-Different key for your car, house, a shed and the safety deposit box.
+You have a different key for your car, house, a shed and the safety deposit box.
 Websites and devices need different passwords as well.
 A thief that gets one password from a breach for one site, then has access to all your accounts.
 Also, do not slightly modify passwords such as Facebook – FB12345, Gmail – GM12345, Amazon – Am12345… establishing a pattern only makes you just as vulnerable.

 - Extra Layer

-In a car and stopped by police you might produce your license and registration.
-At a bank you may need license and social security number.
+Imagine driving in your car and being stopped by police, you might be asked to produce your license and registration.
+At a bank you may need your license and social security number.
+A business may have a key to the lock and then a code for the alarm system.
 The digital world has two proofs of identity too.
 One is your password and the other is usually a code sent to your phone or email.
-For your phone it could be your face or a finger print.
-This is 2FA or 2 Factor Authentication.
-Yes, it is annoying and an extra step, but it is meant to keep your valuable data safe.
-Use this especially on your banking, shopping and main email sites.
+The is called 2FA or 2 Factor Authentication.
+Yes, this extra step is annoying, but so is being hacked.

-When you are done on a sensitive site like banking, shopping or your main email, logout and close your browser when done for the day or about to travel with your laptop.
+When you are done on a sensitive site like banking, shopping or your main email, logout.
+Close your browser when done for the day or about to travel with your laptop.
+Set your browser to clear all cookies when the browser is closed.
 This way, when you come back, you will need to enter your credentials again.